Yuemashi/spatiocyte-docs/install.rst

 ::

   $ source ~/.bashrc
+  $ ecell3-session-monitor
-  $ ecell3-session-monitor (try opening it, the window shown in Figure 1 should appear, and then close it)

-We can now attempt to run a simple 1D diffusion model in the E-Cell Model (EM) language, simple.em:
+The window shown in Figure 1 should appear.
+Congratulations!
+You have now sucessfully installed Spatiocyte.
+We can now attempt to run a simple 1D diffusion model in written in python, 1D.py:

 ::

   $ cd $HOME/wrk/spatiocyte/examples/1D
   $ ecell3-session 1D.py
+  $ spatiocyte

 The Spatiocyte package includes the MinDE model (see Figure 2) reported in (Arjunan and Tomita, 2010).
 We can now attempt to run the